martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ~~~
 {: #identity-attack title="Example Attack on Identity Bindings"}

-The attack requires that Mallory obtain an identity binding for their own
+The attack requires that Mallory obtain an identity binding for her own identity
-identity with the fingerprints presented by Patsy (P).
-This false binding is
+with the fingerprints presented by Patsy (P).
+This false binding is then
-then presented to Norma.
+presented to Norma.

 Patsy could be similarly duped, but in this example, a correct binding between
 Norma's identity and fingerprint (N) is faithfully presented by Mallory.

 The resulting DTLS session is established directly between Norma and Patsy.
-Patsy correctly believes that they are communicating with Norma.
+Patsy correctly believes that she is communicating with Norma.
 However, Norma
-incorrectly believes they are talking to Mallory.
+incorrectly believes she is talking to Mallory.

 In order for this attack to work without compromising signaling integrity, it is
 likely that the attacker also needs to subvert the session as described in